-What content is available in Bloomsbury Medieval Studies?Bloomsbury Medieval studies is the digital home of Bloomsbury Medieval Studies Core Collection, and Medieval Clothing and Textiles, allowing institutions to curate a bespoke content collection that will best suit the needs of their users.
+What content is available in Bloomsbury Medieval Studies?Bloomsbury Medieval studies is the digital home of Bloomsbury Medieval Studies Core Collection, Medieval Clothing and Textiles, and Medieval Life and Culture, allowing institutions to curate a bespoke content collection that will best suit the needs of their users.

 Is there content included in Bloomsbury Medieval Studies that is not available online anywhere else?